radicle-dev/radicle-alpha/rfcs/0002-machine-state-catchup.rst

 but this would require acquiring (and trusting) the stream of outputs from some source.

+With regards to the implementation, it may be possible to make use to RefSerialize_.

 Unresolved question
 --------------------

-- Unclear how challenging the changes to the interpreter for stage1_ are.
+Unclear how challenging the changes to the interpreter for stage1_ are.

-- Unclear which DB to use in stage2_.
-Since it is likely machines will also want to take advantage of the DB, and that we encourage apps to be written in radicle, the DB features should be included as part of the radicle package.
-We could either include an off-the-shelf DB which fits the radicle datamodel (e.g. Datascript_), or build our own.

 Implementation
 --------------